theman-oj10/CareerSync/docs/DeveloperGuide.md

 1a.
 User is unable to access the main window. <br>
 1a1.
 System displays an error message. <br>
 3a.
 System recognizes that user has entered invalid values for one or more field(s). <br>
 3a1.
+System displays an error message indicating that the internship already exists in the internship list. <br>
-System displays an error message indicating the validation error(s). <br>
+3a2.
+System displays an error message indicating the internship index error. <br>

 Use case ends.